ImY0mu/smmo-wiki-resources/en/pvp-and-competition/pvp.md

 - 7 days
 - 14 days

 Safe mode can be removed before the time limit, by paying 20 diamonds in the [diamond store][4].
-Additionally, permanent safe mode can manually be removed after 3 months.
+Additionally, permanent safe mode can manually be removed after 30 days.
+Safe Mode is automatically removed after 3 months of inactivity.
 Permanent safe mode is automatically applied once a player reaches level 200, and the first time removal is free of cost.

 >[!IMPORTANT]
 >A player cannot become a guild warrior in a PvP Guild, if they have Safe Mode enabled.